rljson/template-project/doc/fast-coding-guide.md

 - Click the `Aa` icon to enable case sensitivity
 - Now use `Ctrl+D` for case-sensitive selection

-## ✅ Help Others Become Superhero Coders
+## ✅ Help Others Become Fast Coders

-Multiply your impact by sharing your personal superhero coding tricks with others.
+Multiply your impact by sharing your personal fast coding tricks with others.